opentofu/opentofu/rfc/20240513-static-evaluation/module-expansion.md

+This is an ancillary document to the [Static Evaluation RFC](20240513-static-evaluation.md) and is not planned on being implemented.
+It serves to document the reasoning behind why we are deciding to defer implementation of this complex functionaltiy.

 # Static Module Expansion

 Modules may be expanded using for_each and count.
 This poses a problem for the static evaluation step.